 SPECIAL THEME ISSUES

 From time to time, EAQ may publish issues dedicated to specific topics and/or themes deemed timely and significant to the field of educational leadership.
-Those interested in proposing a special theme issue of EAQ should first contact the editor, Casey Cobb at: email@example.com.
+Those interested in proposing a special theme issue of EAQ should first contact the editor, Gerardo López at: firstname.lastname@example.org.
 Final decisions on special issue proposals are subject to the review of the EAQ editor and editorial team.
-Note: The new editorial team that began in May 2013 will not be accepting unsolicited special issues for the first year of its tenure.
-This policy, along with others established by this editorial team, will be re-evaluated annually.